kif01/Predictive-ML-Model-Twitter/README.md

 ```dos
 $ pip install virtualenv
 ```
-<br>Create a directory that you can use to create your virtual environment.
-In this example I named it `twitterApp`
+Create a directory that you can use to create your virtual environment.
+In this example I named it `twitterApp`.
 ```dos
 $ cd desktop; mkdir twitterApp; cd twitterApp
 ```

 <br>From the `twitterApp` directory, create virtual environment named `virtualenv`.
-Your virtual environemt must be named `virtualenv`
+Your virtual environemt must be named `virtualenv`.
 ```dos
 $ virtualenv virtualenv
  ```

- <br>From your directory (in this case `twitterApp`), activate your `virtualenv` virtual environment
+ <br>From your directory (in this case `twitterApp`), activate your `virtualenv` virtual environment.
 ```dos
 $ source virtualenv/bin/activate
  ```
- <br>Insall the `tweepy` module
+ <br>Insall the `tweepy` module.
  ```dos
 (virtualenv) $ pip install tweepy
  ```
- <br> Stop the `virtualenv`
+Stop the `virtualenv.`
   ```dos
 (virtualenv) $ deactivate
  ```
 Copy the following code and save it into a file called `main.py` in the `twitterApp` directory, and add the corresponding credentials that we got from step 1 (**Customer keys**) and step 2 (**COS credentials**).
-In addition, you can change the twitter handle that you want to analyze (In this example we are analyzing **Charlize Theron** profile).
+In addition, you can change the twitter handle that you want to analyze (In this example we are using **Charlize Theron**'s twitter handle to analyze).<br>
 This code gets the data from twitter and then creates a CSV file that contains this data and upload it into the object storage service that we created at the beginning.
 Once we run this function, a CSV file containig tweets info will be uploaded in COS.
  ```python
 import tweepy
 import sys, json